rybaier/rybaier/README.md

 ### Game Development
 - I started learning Rust to get an introduction to systems programming and game engines.
-Taking the ultimate rust crash course 1 and 2 with Nathan Stocks on Udemy where I built a Space Invaders clone and a simple crab squish game by following his tutorial and am learning on how to add my own flair to them
+Taking the ultimate rust crash course 1 and 2 with Nathan Stocks on Udemy where I built a Space Invaders clone and a simple crab squish game by following his tutorial and am learning on how to add my own flair to them these are under my [Rust-Crash-Course repo](https://github.com/rybaier/Rust-crash-course)

 - I most recently started taking a course focused on the Unreal Engine 5 with hopes to break into the game develpoment world currently working with Blueprint and working towards C++

-#### Education and Course Certificates
+#### Completed Education and Course Certificates
 - General Assembly Software Engineering Immersive (420hr)
 - Udemy Courses
     - The Complete React Native + Hooks